Table of Contents

 Cache Valley Cabinets & Tops (CVCT) specializes in cabinets and countertops for interior and exterior homes.
-They have multiple buildings to construct and to store vehicles.
-The building located on Main Street in Richmond is not their main build, that would be located on the east side of US Highway 91 in northern Richmond and has a show room available for people to see what CVCT has available and to get a quote.
+The building located on Main Street in Richmond is not their main building; that would be located on the east side of US Highway 91 in northern Richmond and has a showroom available for people to see what CVCT has available.

 White Builders Supply

-Floyd Stoker White and his wife Anna Ruth Jensen opened White Builders Supply in Richmond in 1955, providing supplies for individuals to build and construct their own homes, sheds, and decks for a reasonable price.
-Floyd was an educated man, graduating from Utah State Agricultural College (USU), and a teacher at North Cache High School teaching Industrial Arts, or "Wood Works" Class as it is referred to today.1
+Floyd Stoker White and his wife, Anna Ruth Jensen, purchased the existing Monson Lumber business on September 24, 1955 and renamed it to White Builders Supply.
+Whites provided supplies for individuals to build and construct their own homes, sheds, and decks for a reasonable price.
+Floyd was an educated man, graduating from Utah State Agricultural College (USU), and a teacher at North Cache High School, teaching Industrial Arts, or "Wood Works" Class as it is referred to today.1

 In 1985, White received the Honorary Life Member award of the Mountain States Lumber and Building Materials Dealers Association.
 "Its Honorary Life Membership honors those retail lumber dealers who have made significant contributions to their community, their industry, and their business."2